-The Sociology major provides students with an understanding of human social relationships and the social structures they construct.
+The Sociology Department offers a major and minor in sociology.
+These programs offer students with an understanding of human social relationships and the social structures they construct.
 Sociologists study the ways in which persons, through their individual and collective actions, create and change patterns of social relations.
 Sociology provides a critical and comparative perspective of our own and other societies, both past and present.
 The focus of study ranges from everyday family life to the relations of corporations and the global economy.

-Rivier's Sociology major is designed to provide students with a base of knowledge about society, social institutions, and social structures and how they affect social relations.
-The major is intended to provide students with a strong liberal arts background.
-This focus may lead to careers in government, business, human resources, health organizations, social work, gerontology, criminal justice, research or serve as the foundation to graduate studies in sociology, anthropology, law, social work, public health, management, or any program requiring a sophisticated knowledge of society, social processes, and social structure.
-The department offers a minor in sociology as well.
+Rivier's sociology major (or minor) provides students with a strong liberal arts background and a base of knowledge about society, social institutions, and social structures, and how they affect social relations.
+This focus may lead to careers in government, business, human resources, health organizations, social work, gerontology, criminal justice, research, or serve as the foundation to graduate studies in sociology, anthropology, law, social work, public health, management, or any program requiring a sophisticated knowledge of society, social processes and structure.

 - Emphasis on diversity issues prepares students to work with and understand other cultures